 Internet connectivity is a moving target.
-At times, you're enjoying blazing speeds on your laptop, phone or tablet and at others, you're wondering why your connection is so slow.
+Sometimes, you enjoy blazing speeds on your laptop, phone or tablet, and other times, you wonder why your connection is so slow.
 Or maybe your Roku keeps buffering just as you're getting to the best part of that movie on Netflix.

-And all the while, you're questioning just how much speed you need to get the job done.
+And all the while, you question just how much speed you need to get the job done.

 The Speed You Need

 |Number of devices||Use Cases||Recommended Download Speed|

 |1-2||Web surfing, email, social networking, moderate video||Up to 25 Mbps|